 - Water and sports drinks are better choices than soft drinks or caffeinated energy drinks for hydration and fuelling.

 Use a hydration pack to keep fluids up while riding.
-Alternate between water and sports drinks to maintain electrolyte levels.

 For more on hydration packs, check out my post: Hydration Pack Comparison